Salwan/salwan.github.io/_posts/2014-06-28-mac-os-x-prologue.md

 [pcmac]: {{site.baseurl}}assets/photos/pc_vs_mac.jpg
 [airpro]: {{site.baseurl}}assets/photos/air_vs_pro.jpg

-*A word of warning: this very long post is not about anything in particular, I just felt like writing something :)*
+*A word of warning: this is a very long post about nothing in particular, I just felt like writing something :)*

 ## Past Considerations